matloff/fasteR/README.md

 ## <a name="s3"> </a> S3 classes

-One small but important point about the graph in the last lesson:
+<span style="color:red">Tip:</span>
-We had typed
+Remember, the point of computers is to alleviate us of work.
+We should avoid doing what the computer could do.
+For instance, concerning the graph in the last lesson: We had typed

 ``` r
 > abline(181.4366,0.6936)